Signed in as:

 New bowls are usually of medium to thick construction and can be plain (shiny new or purposely 'antiqued'); or highly decorated with acid-etched Buddhist mantras and designs, bright colours and even relief images inside...all being definite, aesthetic selling points.
 Some good quality new bowls may be hand hammered (fully or partially), but most are cast and machine made/finished.

-Antique bowls are always hand hammered, and typically have modest to no decoration.
-They will have some kind of darkening patina that naturally occurs when bronze ages (unless they have been kept polished), and may be relatively clean or covered in scratches, marks, stains or rust/verdigris in varying degrees.
-Older bowls may also have an inscription on them.
-This is commonly composed either of a number of tiny dots that are individually hand-punched into the metal, to form a name or dedication in one of the many sub-continental languages.
+They will have some kind of darkening patina that naturally occurs when bronze ages (unless they have been kept polished).
+The finest examples will be relatively clean, the majority covered in scratches, marks, stains or rust/verdigris in varying degrees.
+Old bowls may also have an inscription on them.
+This is commonly composed a number of tiny dots that are individually hand-punched into the metal, to form a name or dedication in one of the many sub-continental languages.
+Inscriptions can also be engraved (cut into the surface of the bowl), usually near the rim and usually found on larger bowls.
+Engraved inscriptions tend to be shorter and are easier to see underneath heavy patination, as they are cut deeper into the metal.

 There are also two main types: Thick/medium construction or Thin construction.